kwitophurr/kwitophurr.github.io/_posts/2017-07-01-Election-Neural-Net.md

 ---

 I have long subscribed to the belief that the worst thing about Donald Trump isn't Donald Trump- it's that someone like him could get so many supporters.
-On some level, I have made peace with the fact that these voters made a conscious choice to vote for Trump, regardless of whether or not they may have been influenced by Russian propaganda machine.
+Despite my shock at the outcome of the 2016 election, I made peace with the fact that these voters made a conscious choice (however vile) to vote for Trump, regardless of whether or not they may have been influenced by a Russian propaganda machine.
 However, a handful of recent revelations imply that the Russians didn't just attempt to influence voters, but to manipulate voter registrations or even alter votes after they were cast.
 Is it possible that America voted against Trump, but the election was stolen?

-On June 6 2017, NSA contractor [Reality Winner](https://www.theatlantic.com/news/archive/2017/06/who-is-reality-winner/529266/) was arrested on suspicion of leaking a top-secret document to The Intercept.
+My interest in this subject was piqued on June 6, when NSA contractor [Reality Winner](https://www.theatlantic.com/news/archive/2017/06/who-is-reality-winner/529266/) was arrested on suspicion of leaking a top-secret document to The Intercept.
 The document [alleges](https://theintercept.com/2017/06/05/top-secret-nsa-report-details-russian-hacking-effort-days-before-2016-election/) that Russia attempted to spear-phish up to 100 local election officials in up to seven states, with the intention of gaining access to their computer systems.
 A week later, [Bloomberg](https://www.bloomberg.com/news/articles/2017-06-13/russian-breach-of-39-states-threatens-future-u-s-elections) reported that Russian hackers had attacked electronic voting infrastructure in up to 39 states.
-The growing suspicion that Russia had gained access to our voting systems was given confirmation with the [announcement](http://time.com/4828306/russian-hacking-election-widespread-private-data/) that voting systems in Illinois had been compromised to at least a partial extent.
+Suspicion that Russia had gained access to our voting systems was given confirmation with the [announcement](http://time.com/4828306/russian-hacking-election-widespread-private-data/) that voting systems in Illinois had been compromised to at least a partial extent.

 I wondered whether it is possible to detect voting interference without having direct access to the voting machines or computer systems themselves.
-To find out, let's start by putting ourselves in the mindset of Vladimir Putin, and think about how he would have done it.
+To find out, I started by putting ourselves in the mindset of Vladimir Putin, and thought about how I would have done it.
 ## So you want to hack an election
-We're going to make one big assumption here- we will assume that the vote-hacking would have been confined to only a handful of swing states.
+I'm going to make one big assumption here- I will assume that the vote-hacking would have been confined to only a handful of swing states.
 After all, it doesn't make much sense to try to swing California or New York for Trump.
 Moreover, your risk of getting caught by an astute observer increases as you expand the number of targets.
 If I were Putin, I would have focused my efforts on states like Florida, North Carolina, Ohio, and Pennsylvania, which were the most prominent swing states this election.

-Within each state, Putin would still want to only target a handful of places (to minimize risk of detection)- only this time it would make sense to attack only the big population centers.
+Within each state, I would still want to only target a handful of places (to minimize risk of detection)- only this time it would make sense to attack only the big population centers.
 That's because within a state, the only thing that matters is the popular vote- so why waste your time on a small county?
-Plus, this technique is more subtle:a few tens of thousands of votes changed one way or another might go unnoticed in Charlotte, but would be highly conspicuous in a small county.
+Plus, this technique is more subtle: a few tens of thousands of votes changed one way or another might go unnoticed in Charlotte, but would be highly conspicuous in a small county.
 And a few tens of thousands of votes could be all you need to swing a state one way or another.

-Of course, this assumption could be wrong- perhaps Putin was more brazen than I'm guessing and he decided to swing for the fences (as the media reports suggest) and attack election systems nationwide.
+Of course, this assumption could be wrong- perhaps Putin was more brazen than I'm guessing and he decided to swing for the fences (as the Bloomberg report suggests) and attack election systems nationwide.
 Or maybe his goal wasn't actually to swing the election one way or another, but simply to cause mass distrust of our democratic systems (in which case, the very existence of this blog post shows that he may have succeeded).
 So it's entirely possible he wouldn't have localized his vote tampering to a handful of places, and it would be more difficult (if not impossible) to detect in the way I'll describe here.

 Fortunately, it turns out that we can still learn some interesting things from this analysis whether the assumption is true or false.

-To recap: we're making an educated guess that the places most likely to be a target for vote tampering are the handful of counties that contain large-ish cities, in swing states.
-But the big question still remains- how would we know if the votes counts in those counties are valid or not?
-What we need is an accurate, county-by-county prediction of how that county is likely to vote, which we can then compare to the actual voting results.
-To do this, we'll turn to machine learning.
+To recap: I'm making an educated guess that the places most likely to be a target for vote tampering are the handful of counties that contain large-ish cities, in swing states.
+But the question still remains- how would we know if the votes counts in those counties are valid or not?
+What we need is an accurate, county-by-county prediction of how each county is likely to vote, which can then be compared to the actual voting results.
+To do this, let's turn to machine learning.

-## Crunching numbers with neural nets
+## Number crunching with neural nets
 Machine learning has been in the news a lot recently, with people buzzing about what so-called "deep learning" can do in fields like image classification and voice recognition (take, for example, the recent [Apple WWDC keynote](https://techpinions.com/the-overlooked-surprises-of-apples-wwdc-keynote/50282)).
 But for this analysis we don't need anything particularly fancy; a good old-fashioned neural net will do just fine (if you're new to machine learning, I recommend this [YouTube video](https://www.youtube.com/watch?v=bxe2T-V8XRs) to explain the basics of how a neural net works).
 For the inputs we will provide it with readily-available demographic information- things like median income, population density, and voting results from years past.